 moduleThe fs

-module is built in, and it provides functions that you can use to read and write data in the JSON format and much more.
+module is built-in, and it provides functions that you can use to read and write data in the JSON format and much more.

 Each function exposed by the fs

-module has the synchronous, callback, and promise-based forms.
+module has synchronous, callback, and promise-based forms.
 The synchronous and callback variants of a method are accessible from the synchronous and callback API.
 The promise-based variant of a function is accessible from the promise-based API.

 The synchronous methods of the built-in fs